-Earnings per common share - Basic earnings per common share (EPS) are computed by dividing net income by the weighted-average number of common shares outstanding during the period.
+Earnings per common share - Basic earnings per common share (EPS) are computed by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share reflect the weighted-average potential dilution that could occur if all potentially dilutive shares or other commitments to issue common stock were exercised or converted into common stock using the treasury stock method.